 |Total: around $20-50 in blockchain fees (if deployed with an optimized smart contract)|

 Let’s break down each of the core components of launching a project, and see what your options are.
 Feel free to skip ahead if you know exactly what you’re looking for!

 How Much Does It Cost to Create NFT Artwork?

 How much does it cost to hire an artist?

 Free options: AI art generators can help you design exactly what you’re imagining, even if your artistic capability is limited.
-Take KaySurreal for example, they are an AI artist and their most recent collection completely sold out.
-A quick Twitter search for “AI artist” reveals many more successful creators that leverage AI to visualize their concepts!
+Take KaySurreal for example: they are an AI artist and their most recent collection completely sold out.
+A quick Twitter search for “AI artist” reveals many more successful creators that have leveraged AI to visualize their concepts!

 AI art generators like MidJourney and StableDiffusion have extensive free trial periods that let you test out their service.
 If you need more iterations than the free trial provides, the monthly subscriptions range from an affordable $15-$30.
 Something like this can work if you want to create a collection of unique 1/1 NFTs, or an ERC1155 token.

 If you want to see how robust these art generators are, check out Midjourney’s recent user showcase page: